Harker School: Science research competitions

 In the Siemens Competition, Harker School had four national semi-finalists in both 2006 and 2007, and six in 2008.
 In 2012, Harker had four regional finalists and six semi-finalists: one-fourth of the regional finalists in California were from The Harker School.

 In the Intel Science Talent Search, a Harker student won the $75,000 second place award in 2006.
 From 2007 to 2009, 12 Harker School seniors were named national semi-finalists, the largest number of any school west of the Mississippi in those years.
 In 2010, Harker School had one Intel finalist.
 In 2011, Harker School had seven semi-finalists and was the only school with two Intel finalists.
 In 2012, Harker School had 11 Intel semi-finalists, the most in California and second in the nation behind Stuyvesant High School in New York.
 In 2013, Harker School again had six Intel semi-finalists, the most in California for the second year in a row, and one finalist.
 In 2014 Intel STS Harker had 10 semi-finalists, most of any school in California and one finalist.
-In 2015 Intel STS Harker had a record 15 semi-finalists, most of any school in the USA and three finalists, again most of any school in USA with a student winning the first prize of $150,000.
+In 2015 Intel STS Harker had a record 15 semi-finalists, most of any school in the US and three finalists, again most of any school in USA with a student winning the first prize of $150,000.
 In 2016 Intel STS Harker had four semi-finalists and one finalist.

 In 2017 Regeneron Science Talent Search, Harker had nine semi-finalists, tied as most of any school in USA with two other schools and had three finalists most of any school alone in USA.
 In 2018 Regeneron STS, Harker had six semi-finalists, tied as most of any school in California and two finalists.
 In the 2019 Regeneron STS, Harker had seven semi-finalists, the most of any school in California and three finalists, tied with another school as the most of any school in USA.
 In 2020, Harker had two semi-finalists and one finalist.
 In 2021, Harker had four semi-finalists.
 In 2022, Harker had six semi-finalists, most of any school in California.
 In 2023, Harker had six semi-finalists and one finalist.

-Standardized Testing
+Standardized testing

 In 2014, Harker had the highest average SAT/ACT scores out of any high school in California, and the second highest average scores out of any high school in the nation.

 Each year, several Harker students receive perfect scores (no wrong questions) on AP (Advanced Placement) exams.
 In 2013, 10 Harker students received perfect scores, more than 10 percent of the total worldwide that year.
 In 2019, 13 Harker students received perfect scores.